 The Subcommittee also approved contract reductions with Veolia Transportation and First Transit, Inc. to save nearly $650,000, which was achieved by bringing more of the transit service scheduling in-house to the city’s Public Transit Department and working closely with the contractors to identify cost savings for each contract.

-For more information on how Phoenix is spending less and creating a smaller, more efficient government, visit phoenix.gov/efficiency.
+For more information on how Phoenix is spending less and creating a smaller, more efficient government, visit the Innovation and Efficiency website.

 |Stephanie Ribodal Romero